mapbender/mapbender-documentation/en/functions/basic/zoom_bar.rst

 * **Tooltip:** Text to use as tooltip.
 * **Components:** Components of the navigation toolbal (all selected by default).
 Options: Rotation, zoom to max extent, Back to start, Zoom in/out, Zoom slider
 * **Back to start:** Resets layer settings (default: false).
-* **Anchor:** Navigation toolbar alignment, default is 'left-top' (use inline e.g. in sidebar).
+* **Position:** Navigation toolbar alignment, default is 'left-top' (use inline e.g. in sidebar).
 Options: inline (for using the element in the sidepane), left-top, left-bottom, right-top, right-bottom

 Components of the Navigation Toolbar element: